jistr/vim-nerdtree-tabs/README.md

   Open NERDTree on console vim startup

 * `let g:nerdtree_tabs_open_on_new_tab = 1`
-  Open NERDTree on new tab creation
+  Open NERDTree on new tab creation (if NERDTree was globally opened by :NERDTreeTabsToggle)

 * `let g:nerdtree_tabs_meaningful_tab_names = 1`
   Unfocus NERDTree when leaving a tab for descriptive tab names